In this case study:

 Agents were then manually installed on each of the VMs due to the small sample of machines.
 The datacenter agents were installed by the client’s internal team with Quisitive providing technical guidance and consultation.
 Once the agents were installed, replication was able to begin and continue on a predetermined schedule.

-Once failover testing was completed successfully, Quisitive conducted knowledge transfer sessions to share steps necessary to perform a failover test, ensuring the client’s team was fully prepared to take over the process from Quisitive once the engagement was complete.
+Once failover testing was completed successfully, Quisitive conducted knowledge transfer sessions to share the steps necessary to perform a failover test, ensuring the client’s team was fully prepared to take over the process from Quisitive once the engagement was complete.

 Protection for the Future Provides Peace of Mind for Doctors and Patients Alike